OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 # Tutorial: Share data and events between Excel custom functions and the task pane

-You can configure your Excel add-in to use a shared runtime.
-This makes it possible to shared global data, or send events between the task pane and custom functions.
-For most custom functions scenarios, we recommend using a shared runtime, unless you have a specific reason to use a non-task pane (UI-less) custom function.
+Share global data and send events between the task pane and custom functions of your Excel add-in with a shared runtime.
+We recommend using a shared runtime for most custom functions scenarios, unless you have a specific reason to use a non-task pane (UI-less) custom function.
 This tutorial assumes you're familiar with using the Yo Office generator to create add-in projects.
 Consider completing the [Excel custom functions tutorial](excel-tutorial-create-custom-functions.md), if you haven't already.

 ## Create the add-in project

-You'll use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create the Excel add-in project.
+Use the [Yeoman generator for Office Add-ins](https://github.com/OfficeDev/generator-office) to create the Excel add-in project.

 - To generate an Excel add-in with custom functions, run the following command.

-    ```command line
+    ```command&nbsp;line
     yo office --projectType excel-functions --name 'Excel shared runtime add-in' --host excel --js true
     ```